kenmoini/kenmoini.com/site/content/en/post/2023/11/metallb-and-nginx-ingress-on-openshift.md

 With the NGINX Ingress Operator installed, next we'll create the NGINXIngress CR that holds the configuration of the IngressController deployment.
 This allows entry into the cluster to workloads defined by an Ingress object similarly to how Routes work natively in OpenShift.

-Note that you'll need to be able to set some DNS records for your intended workloads' Ingress objects.
-These could be one-off records or a Wildcard record similar to the application wildcard used by the default Routes in OpenShift.
+**Note:** *You'll need to be able to set some DNS records for your intended workloads' Ingress objects.
+These could be one-off records or a Wildcard record similar to the application wildcard used by the default Routes in OpenShift.*

 Either way they'll need to point to the IP of the LoadBalancer type Service created by the NGINX Ingress Controller in the next step.